caltechlibrary/newt/newt-presentation.md

 # Someday, maybe ideas

+- Use YAML file to extrapolate SQL models and Pandoc templates
 - Rewrite Newt in Haskell
-    - Integrate Pandoc into Newt, skipping running Pandoc server
+    - Integrate Pandoc into Newt, skip requiring Pandoc server
-- Use YAML file to extrapolate SQL, templates and website

 # An unexpected result of simplification

+- Newt can potentially scale really big!
-- Newt can be scaled wide (parallel)
+    - Newt can be scaled wide (parallel), it requires minimal state (only what's in the configuration file)
-- Pandoc server can be scaled wide
+    - Pandoc server can be scaled wide (it retains zero state and configuration file)
-- PostgREST can be scale wide
+    - PostgREST can be scale wide (it has a minimal configuration file)
     - Postgres (the only part holding state) can be clustered

 # Thank you!